The Personio People Manual

 Now more than ever, employees want a purpose-filled career.
 They want to feel connected to their team, engaged in their work, and valued by their leaders.

-No matter your industry or company size, you’re missing out if you don’t have a reward and recognition program in place.
+No matter your industry or company size, you’re missing out if you don’t have a reward and recognition programme in place.
 Because when you acknowledge and celebrate your people, they gain more pride in their work, which leads to company-wide benefits:

 A Deeper Team Connection